 - Provide each student with a blue and red marker, the Telling Time Practice worksheet, and a small analog clock.

 - Explain to the students that they should highlight the hour hand with the blue markers and the minute hand with the red marker on every clock on their page.

 - Explain to the students that first they will read the time on the left hand side of the sheet.
 Next they will create the time on their analog clock.
 They can use the analog clock on the right hand side of the sheet to check their work.
 Students can take turns or work together.

-- Enrichment: For a challenge, students can complete What Time Is It?
+Enrichment: For a challenge, students can complete the What Time Is It? worksheet.

-- During guided practice make note of students who are struggling to show the time on their analog clock.
+- Make note of students who struggle to show the time on their analog clock during guided practice.
 During independent practice rotate around the room to help students.